 Location: The Dukes Theatre, Lancaster, UK.
 The Dukes is wheelchair accessible.
 Each day runs 10:00-17:00 except the last day of each module which ends at 16:30

-Level: accredited (optional), equivalent ILM level 7.
+Level: accredited (optional), equivalent to ILM level 7.
 No prior experience required.

-Costs: fees vary according to participant-type and whether accreditation is required.
+Costs: fees vary according to your resources and whether accreditation is required.
 Further information and details regarding fees, can be found in the booking form – request a form.
-Please state which course you are interested in (e.g. RD33 Spring 2020) when emailing – thank you.
-We can only reserve places on confirmation of a deposit.
+Please state which course you are interested in (e.g. RD36 Spring 2021) when emailing – thank you.
+We can only reserve places on confirmation of a deposit and on receipt of a completed booking form (via email is preferred).

-Partners: with thanks to the Dukes Theatre in Lancaster for supporting this course.
+Partners: BIG thanks to the Dukes Theatre in Lancaster for supporting this course.

 Dates for 2020